ajavamind/A3DCamera/docs/PhotoBoothKeyFunctions.md

-# PhotoBooth Key Function Guide
+# Photo Booth Key Function Guide

-This document describes the functionality of various keys handled by the `processKeyCode()` method in `PhotoBooth.java`.
+This document describes the functions of Photo Booth key commands handled by the `processKeyCode()` method in `PhotoBooth.java`.
 The functions are ordered alphabetically by the action they perform.

 ***